Waldron146/Waldron146/README.md

 ### 👨‍💻 About Me
 I'm a passionate web enthusiast who loves bringing ideas to life through **clean, elegant code** and **creative design**.
-I enjoy turning ideas into **interactive, user-friendly experiences** using HTML, CSS, JavaScript, and I’m currently learning **PHP**.
+I enjoy turning ideas into **interactive, user-friendly experiences** using HTML, CSS, JavaScript, and I’m currently learning about React.js.

 💡 *“The best way to predict the future is to code it.”*